MattiSG/SemWiktionary/README.md

 ### Tweaking the parser ###

-If you are interested in modifying the parser, generate your own database and so on, download the source and read `doc/Parsing.md`.
+If you are interested in modifying the parser, generate your own database and so on, download the source and read `doc/Parser/How to parse a dump file.md`.

 Equivalent projects and rationale
 ---------------------------------